 Bake Time and Browning

-Here’s a picture of two center (of the pan) rolls, one from each batch.
-The shape of the solar oven one is different only because I over-stuffed the pan – I really should have reduced the roll size by about 1/3 and left a bit more space between the rolls.
-(I haven’t baked with yeast for so long that I forgot how much bulk it creates in breads!)
+Above is a picture of two center (of the pan) rolls, one from each batch.
+The shape of the solar oven one is different only because I over-stuffed the pan.
+I really should have reduced the roll size by about 1/3 and left a bit more space between the rolls.
+(I haven’t baked with commercial yeast for so long that I forgot how much bulk it creates in breads!)

-The electric oven baked the rolls at 375 for 16 minutes.
+- The electric oven baked the rolls at 375 for 16 minutes.
 The solar oven baked the rolls for about two hours since I completely forgot they were out there.
-I lost my solar oven thermometer awhile ago and have yet to replace it so I can’t tell you the exact temperature but it was probably somewhere between 250 and 300, where it normally is.)
+(I lost my solar oven thermometer awhile ago and have yet to replace it so I can’t tell you the exact temperature but it was probably somewhere between 250 and 300, where it normally is.)

 This same feature can mean that, in order to get a baked good browned on top, you’ll need to leave it in the solar oven longer.
 Those rolls were probably done baking in the solar oven after about an hour because I actually remembered to preheat the oven and it was a nice, sunny day.

 Here’s a picture of two center (of the pan) rolls, one from each batch.
 The solar oven roll is about an inch shorter than the electric oven roll.
-It was only the one in my solar oven pan that didn’t rise as well; all the others did just fine.
+It was only the roll in my solar oven pan that didn’t rise as well; all the others did just fine.

 Never mind how many times I’ve burned a batch of this or that in my electric stove because I got involved in something else.
 Yes, you would think after nearly forty years on the planet, I would have learned to set a timer and then listen for the timer but…

 Well, I can’t really answer that for you, but I tend to favor my solar oven a lot of the time.
 Here are some things to consider about baking with a solar oven:

-Takes more time
+- Takes more time.

-Works best if you remember to pre-heat it
+- Works best if you remember to pre-heat it.

-Smaller than an electric oven – and this really, really annoys me since I cook for seven people
+- Smaller than an electric oven – and this really, really annoys me since I cook for seven people.

-Can’t use it on a cloudy day
+- Can’t use it on a cloudy day.

-- Need a place to store it
+- Need a place to store it.

-Requires practice to learn to use – but you could say the same thing about my electric oven
+- Requires practice to learn to use – but you could say the same thing about my electric oven.

-- Free of charge to run
+- Free of charge to run.

-Harder to burn food
+- Harder to burn food.

-Works as an oven, slow cooker, dehydrator and even a place to raise bread before you bake it
+- Works as an oven, slow cooker, dehydrator and even a place to raise bread before you bake it.

-Easier on the earth
+- Easier on the earth.

-- Portable – that’s a huge benefit, in my opinion
+- Portable – that’s a huge benefit, in my opinion.

-- Can build your own with simple parts – that’s what I’m going to have to do to solve the problem of the solar ovens being too small for my family
+- Can build your own with simple parts – that’s what I’m going to have to do to solve the problem of the solar ovens being too small for my family.

 What do you think?
 Do you like your solar or your electric oven better?
 Or your gas oven?
 Or propane?
 What a wonderful time of options we live in!